 After such an incredible dinner, we went back to our cottage.
 The next morning, after a coffee from Isabel’s, we slowly meandered to the ferry terminal to go home.

 What a trip!
 We cannot wait to go back.
 Next time, we want to get in the water and go kayaking.
-Maybe even kayaking with whales (woah).
+Maybe even kayaking with whales (whoa).
 Whale watching in the San Juan Islands is a must.
 There’s so much to do, see and eat in the San Juan Islands, I think we might just make it a yearly expedition.

-Hi there and thanks for visiting!
 If you enjoyed this then follow us on Instagram.
 We share lots of extra photos and videos when traveling plus you’ll get to see our foodie side!